apache/pulsar/faq.md

 When a subscription is created, it retains all messages published after that (minus explicit TTL).
 You can drop subscriptions by explicitly unsubscribing (in `Consumer` API) or through the REST/CLI .

 ### What is a bundle?
-In Pulsar, "namespace" is the administrative unit: you can configure most options on a namespace, and the configuration is applied on the topics contained on the namespace.
+In Pulsar, "namespace" is an administrative unit: you can configure most options on a namespace, and the configuration is applied to the topics contained on the namespace.
 It is convenient to configure settings and operations on a group of topics rather than doing it once per topic.

 In general, the pattern is to use a namespace for each user application.
 So a single user/tenant can create multiple namespaces to manage its own applications.